aidyp/cops-and-robbers/README.md

-I've have to learn JavaScript.
+I have to learn JavaScript.
 What better way than by making a game?